-Arabic scripture derived from the Qur’an is drawn on this series of self-portraits using a gold marker.
-The golden text is drawn in a way that visually represents the religious misconceptions that are being enforced on women in fundamentalist states.
+Arabic scripture derived from the Qur’an is drawn on this series of self-portraits.
+The golden text is drawn in a way that visually represents the religious misconceptions being enforced on women in fundamentalist states.
 For example, in one of the images, I drew a Burqa – a full body cloak worn by some Muslim women – on myself, using a specific scripture from the Qur’an, and arguably the only one, that speaks about modesty.
 This verse is used to justify, and enforce, the completely covering of women’s bodies, and is translated loosely as follows:

 “And (as for) women, it is no sin for them if they put off their clothes without displaying their bosoms; and if they restrain themselves it is better for them” 24:31